• SCVO

 • £37,694 pro-rata

 Would you like to come and work at the number one Students’ Union in Scotland (as voted in the recent Whatuni Student Choice awards)?
-Strath Union is looking for a talented individual to join our team as Advice Manager.
+Strath Union is looking for a talented individual to join our team as Advice Manager, providing maternity cover until 2nd April 2027.

 The postholder is responsible for line managing the Advice Hub team, providing professional supervision, guidance on complex cases, and ensuring robust advice standards are consistently applied.
 The Advice Manager plays a key role in shaping service priorities, managing risk, and ensuring the Advice Hub operates effectively within available capacity.

-The role sits within Strath Union’s Management Team and contributes to wider organisational planning, particularly in relation to student welfare, wellbeing, and support.
-Given the part-time nature of the post, the Advice Manager will work closely with colleagues to ensure clear delegation, effective communication, and appropriate escalation arrangements are in place.
+The role sits within Strath Union’s Management Team, and, given the part-time nature of the post, the Advice Manager will work closely with colleagues to ensure clear delegation, communication, and escalation arrangements are in place.

 Strathclyde Students’ Union is committed to promoting diversity and equality for all and welcomes applications from candidates of all backgrounds.
 We particularly welcome applications from applicants with disabilities, from ethnic minority backgrounds, and those with diverse sexualities or marginalised gender identities as these groups are underrepresented.